A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 Your stolen Social Security number gives access to more personal data about you.
 From prior living places to your credit history and medical information, your SSN says a lot.

-This personal information is considered valuable to threat actors, and, in this case, they’re called data brokers.
-They sell your data on the dark web, which might be later used to initiate spam attacks, among other things.
+This personal information is considered valuable to threat actors, who are, in this case, called data brokers.
+They sell your data on the dark web, which might later be used to initiate spam attacks, among other things.

 Since this is technically a way of using your data online, there are also ways to retrieve it.
-And I recommend doing it with the help of Incogni.
+And I recommend doing so with the help of Incogni — our personal information removal service.

 Get your personal data off the market